snakeeater0x01/offsectoolman/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Thanks to [OpenAI](https://openai.com) for their amazing GPT-3.5 model.

 ## Contributing

 Contributions are welcome!
 Please create an issue or submit a pull request.

 ## Disclaimer

 Use this tool responsibly and only on systems you own or have permission to test.
-The authors are not responsible for any misuse or damage caused by this tool.

 ## Contact